 iii General aviation regulation

-The convention-based schemes (outlined in subsections i and ii) of liability in relation to 'aircraft' have been held to apply to helicopters33 and hot-air balloons,34 but not to a tandem heavier than air non-powered paraglider.35 Liability in respect of any means of carriage not by an 'aircraft' will fall to be determined according to the common law (i.e., the law of contract and/or tort, in particular, negligence).
+The convention-based schemes (outlined in subsections i and ii) of liability in relation to aircraft have been held to apply to helicopters35 and hot-air balloons,36 but not to a tandem heavier than air non-powered paraglider.37 Liability in respect of any means of carriage not by an aircraft will fall to be determined according to the common law (i.e., the law of contract or tort, or both: in particular, negligence).

 As to surface damage, see Section II.i.